 In this approach, you’ll be able to determine the appropriate battery size based on your actual consumption.

 To illustrate, if your system cannot produce enough extra energy to charge the battery throughout the year due to shade, poor weather, or heavy consumption, then there is no use in acquiring a powerful 15kWh battery.

 Warranty for Battery Storage

-The duration of the warranty is an essential component of the battery storage system.
+The warranty duration is an essential component of the battery storage system.

-Battery manufacturers’ warranties might be somewhat different from one another.
+Battery manufacturers’ warranties are different from one another.
 The hybrid inverter often comes with a 5- or 10-year initial warranty, and the battery comes with its guarantee.

 Most lithium-ion batteries are covered by a 5- to 10-year warranty or a guarantee of at least a certain level of performance for that length of time.

-To give you an idea, the LG Chem High Voltage 7.0kWh has a 10-year warranty or one that covers a total energy input of 19.6MWh.
+For example, the LG Chem High Voltage 7.0kWh has a 10-year warranty covering a total energy input of 19.6MWh.